 11. Inventory layers

-Inventory layers are the quantities of items received or grouped together in inventory that share the same costs.
+Inventory layers are the quantities of items received or grouped together that share the same costs.
 If you’re using FIFO (first-in, first-out) or LIFO (last-in, first-out) inventory management principles, it’s worth looking at the inventory layers you received and making sure they’re correct.

 Inventory audit checklist